nikich59/architecture-demo/README.md

 - Blur (Library and custom NDK)
 - AppBarLayout on menu
 - Nested scroll in custom Parent and Child
+- RecyclerView overscroll with translation for refresh.
+Gain inspiraation from RefreshSwipeLayout
 - Image loading
 - Snap helper
 - Custom LayoutManager for looped list